StavrosDrakopoulos/sxdrakopoulos.github.io/_pages/publications.md

 ## Publications in Peer-reviewed Journals

 **S.X.
 Drakopoulos**.
 (2025).
-*Revisiting the dielectric spectrum: Tricks and treats of analysis and interpretation around the conductivity relaxation.*
+Revisiting the dielectric spectrum: Tricks and treats of analysis and interpretation around the conductivity relaxation.
 _IET Nanodielectrics_.
-<a href="https://doi.org/10.1049/nde2.70020" target="_blank" rel="noopener">[DOI](https://doi.org/10.1049/nde2.70020)</a>
+<a href="https://doi.org/10.1049/nde2.70020" target="_blank" rel="noopener">https://doi.org/10.1049/nde2.70020</a>

 ---